sergiyayf/PhysiLearning/Readme.md

 ## Changelog

+#### 0.5.0 Major Changes
+- Added meltd environment which is fitted to the experimental data of Elias
+- Image obsrvations and gridEnv are now deprecated and my not work properly
+- Added averaging for best reward callback in training
+- Modify progression (termination/truncation) conditions
+- Modify LV and PC envs normalization to the (day 1 in experiments)
+- Implement 1 day no treatment decision steps inside of resets of environments to mimic experiments
+- Update PC simulation with pressure based growth, parameters and initial conditions are fitted to the experimental data

 #### 0.3.5 Major Changes
 - Implement corrected abstracted model with position dependent mutant growth rate and motion
 - Remove treatment application from agent's observation